Bicycle Friendly Community

 Becoming a Bicycle Friendly Community

-The Woodlands was the first suburban community in Texas to receive Bicycle Friendly Community status from the League of American Bicyclists in November 2011.
+The Woodlands was the first suburban community in Texas to receive Bicycle Friendly Community status from the League of American Bicyclists in November 2011 and the highest rated community in Texas as of January 2025.

 Bike The Woodlands Coalition members were instrumental in fostering The Woodlands’s initial application.
 In fact, the Coalition began as a conversation in 2009 among four cyclists, one of whom asked “why isn’t The Woodlands a Bicycle Friendly Community?”

 The Woodlands renewed its Bronze-level designation in November 2015 and June 2020.
-In Summer 2024, The Woodlands Township worked with local community leaders (including Bike The Woodlands) to submit our latest application for Bike Friendly designation, this time at the Bronze or even Silver level.
+In Summer 2024, The Woodlands Township worked with local community leaders (including Bike The Woodlands) to submit our latest application for Bike Friendly designation.
+In January 2025, The Woodlands Township was awarded a Silver-level designation.

 league-logo.png